 Bleeding Heartland is a community blog providing original reporting and commentary about Iowa politics, especially campaigns and elections, state government, social, and environmental issues.
-Bleeding Heartland also covers presidential policies and what the Iowans in Congress are up to and any federal, state, or local policies of interest to Iowa readers.
+Bleeding Heartland also covers what the Iowans in Congress are up to and any federal, state, or local policies of interest to Iowa readers.